6 students to set about on their international academic journey with Global Citizen Scholarship | www.lokmattimes.com

 6 students to set about on their international academic journey with Global Citizen Scholarship

-PNN Delhi NCR [India], July 3: As many as 6 students from India and 5 from other South Asian ...
+Delhi NCR (India), July 4: As many as 6 students from India and 5 from other South Asian countries have ...

-Delhi NCR [India], July 3: As many as 6 students from India and 5 from other South Asian countries have been chosen for the 16th edition of the Global Citizen Scholarship (GCS), a flagship programme by Global International Indian School (GIIS), that funds two years of education in Singapore for high-school students.
+Delhi NCR (India), July 4: As many as 6 students from India and 5 from other South Asian countries have been chosen for the 16th edition of the Global Citizen Scholarship (GCS), a flagship programme by Global International Indian School (GIIS), that funds two years of education in Singapore for high-school students.

 The students were hand-picked from an expansive pool of 14,000 students, who had shown their interest in this prestigious scholarship.
 Besides the evaluation of the students’ past academic records, they were put through a rigorous entrance examination and a few rounds of interviews before being finalized.